NKO97/TIMAAT/README.md

 ## First Steps (Windows + Linux)

 - Open http://localhost:8080/TIMAAT in web browser
-- Log in as 'admin' with password 'ChangeMeAfterYourFirstLogin!'
+- Log in as 'admin' with password 'admin'
 - Change admin password
 - Create a new user
 - Log out and log in as the newly created user